Baekseok University: Sister schools

 Baekseok University has international exchange relationships with three institutions in America: Bloomfield College, Azusa Pacific University, and Calvin College.
-It also has ties with several other East Asian institutions: Tianjin Foreign Studies University, Beijing Language and Culture University, Heilongjiang University, Zhejiang University, Wuhan University, Hwanan University, Shanghai Normal University, Liaoning Normal University, & Ningbo University in China, and Nagasaki University of Foreign Studies, Aichi Shukutoku University, Tokyo Seitoku University, Kochi University, Sacred Heart University, & Beppu University in Japan.
+It also has ties with several other East Asian institutions: Tianjin Foreign Studies University, Beijing Language and Culture University, Heilongjiang University, Zhejiang University, Wuhan University, Hwanan University, Shanghai Normal University, Liaoning Normal University, and Ningbo University in China, and Nagasaki University of Foreign Studies, Aichi Shukutoku University, Tokyo Seitoku University, Kochi University, Sacred Heart University, and Beppu University in Japan.
 Such relationships also exist with the Irkutsk National University of Education in Russia and with the University of South Australia, Tabor College, and International College of Hotel Management in Australia, as well as universities in Vietnam, Malaysia, and Hong Kong.